Deepthi-Jallepalli/CMPE202_FinalProject/README.md

 - Brainstormed the requirement with the team and came up with collaborative ideas.
 - Created and shared private repo for our team with other team members.

+### Thirumalai Nambi Doss - Respect

+Appreciating and encouraging every smaller improvements and progress of the project gives the feel of everyone being respected.

+- I ensure that everyone’s time and effort is respected even if things wrong.
+- In order to uphold the core value respect, my role is to make sure everyone is equally respected with their new attempts.
+-   I always keep the spirit high even during critical situations.

-### XP Values - Courage(Sudha Amarnath)
+### Sudha Amarnath - Courage
 Holding up the truth about the project is my primary motive to keep up the core value of courage.

 - I strongly believe in a team effort and if anything goes wrong we accept the challenge and face them as a team.
 - I make sure there are no false or exaggerated facts about project progress.

-### XP Values - Simplicity(Muthukumar Sukumaran)
+### Muthukumar Sukumaran - Simplicity

 My primary role is to keep things as simple as possible to avoid complications in code.

 - I strongly believe that “more code creates more bugs”.
 - To keep things simple I encourage my team to granularize the requirement into smaller user stories

-### XP Values - Respect(Thirumalai Nambi Doss)

-Appreciating and encouraging every smaller improvements and progress of the project gives the feel of everyone being respected.

-- I ensure that everyone’s time and effort is respected even if things wrong.
-- In order to uphold the core value respect, my role is to make sure everyone is equally respected with their new attempts.
--   I always keep the spirit high even during critical situations.

 # Journal Week - 1